 Approval - the study is approved as submitted.

 Conditional Approval Pending Revisions - the protocol and/or consent form require minor revisions.
 The needed revisions are agreed upon at the meeting.
 These revisions are presented to the Principal Investigator for incorporation by simple concurrence.
 Within the Cayuse System, conditional approval will be granted, with a letter generated indicating the agreed upon conditions.
 The IRB Chair, a designated IRB member, a subcommittee of the IRB, or the IRB Coordinator, may approve the study upon receipt and approval of the revisions without further action by the IRB.
+Upon such approval, the IRB Coordinator will ensure generation of a final letter of IRB approval and maintain documentation in the Cayuse system

 NOTE: Approval of the study protocol will not be granted and certification will not be issued until all deficiencies, if any, are corrected to the satisfaction of the IRB.